vishalnandagopal/creddit/README.md

-# reddit-terminal
+# reddit-cli

-An unofficial terminal client for Reddit, aimed at people who regularly browse specific subreddits or topics instead of reading the homepage (r/all).
+An unofficial cli client for Reddit, aimed at people who regularly browse specific subreddits or topics instead of reading the homepage (r/all).

 ### Features:
-- Terminal only, hence distraction free.
+- Distraction free.
 Can browse a few posts and continue with your day.
 No flashy gifs, awards, ads or posts.

 - Browse a subreddit by entering just the name.